-Seven township citizens sit on the Planning Commission, led by a chairperson.
+Seven township citizens sit on the Planning Commission, led by a chairperson (members listed in the directory).
 Their regular meetings take place on the 2nd Tuesday of each month at 7 pm in the Township Hall.
 Some of their responsibilities include: advising the township board on community planning and development, planning for future land use, and drafting ordinances.

 What is the purpose of a Planning Commission?

 Their central mission is to develop & maintain a comprehensive master plan.
 This plan deals with where types of land use (residential, agricultural, industrial, etc) may be preserved or developed, and how these uses interrelate.
 It is intended to be a guide for future decisions and actions by township officials & citizens.
-Over the years, the master plan, as well as the zoning ordinance (see zoning below), and recreation plan have each been developed and updated.
+Over the years, the master plan, as well as the zoning ordinance (see zoning below), and recreation plan have each been developed and are updated as required.

 How can I participate in meetings?